AqualisDAO/aqualis-dao-contracts-c/README.md

 # curve-dao-contracts

-Vyper contracts used in the [Curve](https://www.curve.fi/) Governance DAO.
+Vyper contracts used in Aqualis DAO Contracts c.

 ## Overview